MichaelShiwbaran/site-week4-project3-lifetracker-starter/README.md

   - [X] A form to enter relevant information (i.e., if tracking nutrition, the user can enter calories, timestamp, image, category, etc.).
   - [X] Each activity tracked is given a unique ID for easy lookup.
 - [X] Deploy your website with Render.
 Check out our [Render Deployment Guide](https://courses.codepath.org/snippets/site/render_deployment_guide) for detailed instructions.

+## Questions:

+- Personally I felt that the topics discussed in the lab was very helpful in completeing this project.
+Many of the concepts and steps I needed to take to complete this project was already explained thoroughly in the labs.
+I definitely felt unprepared to handle the fetching of the data from the database to the frontend though because of the fact that we needed to use the userID's.

+- If I had more time, I would've definitely made the website more my own and fiddle around with the css styling.
+I would've also added animations and add different features such as filtering by categories and also being able to delete entries made for exercise, nutrition, and sleep.

 ### Stretch Features